Edmonton Police Service logo

 Like any other allegation of misconduct, complaints can be made to the Professional Standards Branch.
 Depending on the outcome of the investigation, officers could face any number of disciplinary actions dependent on the nature of the allegations and the reasons why the breach of policy occurred.

-We know that only proper use of body-worn cameras will enhance public trust and legitimacy while improper use will have the opposite, detrimental effect on police/community relations.
+We know that only proper use of body-worn video cameras will enhance public trust and legitimacy while improper use will have the opposite, detrimental effect on police/community relations.

 What provisions will exist to vet/edit any recording prior to disclosure in court?